Yosef Chaim Sonnenfeld

-Yosef Chaim Sonnenfeld, also spelled Zonnenfeld (יוסף חיים זאננענפעלד; 1 December 1848 - 26 February 1932), was the rabbi and co-founder of the Edah HaChareidis, the Haredi Jewish community of Jerusalem, during the years of the British Mandate of Palestine.
+Yosef Chaim Sonnenfeld, also spelled Zonnenfeld (יוסף חיים זוננפלד; 1 December 1848 - 26 February 1932), was the rabbi and co-founder of the Edah HaChareidis, the Haredi Jewish community of Jerusalem, during the years of the British Mandate of Palestine.
 He was noted for his vehement opposition to Zionism.

 Early life

 Sonnenfeld was born in Verbó in the Austrian Empire on December 1, 1848.
 His father, Rabbi Avraham Shlomo Sonnenfeld, died when Yosef Chaim was five years old.
 He completed his elementary schooling at age eight, and after hearing that his step-father wanted to send him to Gymnasium, he fled back to Verbó, where he learnt under Rabbi Chaim Tzvi Mannheimer.
 At sixteen he received the title "Chaver", and went to study under Rabbi Samuel Benjamin Sofer (the Ksav Sofer).
-In 1870 he was ordained as rabbi, and married the daughter of a wealthy merchant from Kobersdorf, where he lived after his marriage, studying under Rabbi Avrohom Shag.
+In 1870 he was ordained as rabbi, and married the daughter of a wealthy merchant from Kobersdorf, where he lived after his marriage, studying under Rabbi Abraham Shag-Zwebner.
 In 1873 Shag decided to emigrate to Palestine, and Sonnenfeld decided to follow along, settling in Jerusalem.

 Jerusalem

 Sonnenfeld was the right-hand man of Yehoshua Leib Diskin and assisted the latter in communal activities, such as the founding of schools and the Diskin Orphanage, and fighting against secularism and Zionism.

 Sonnenfeld was one of the leaders of the Hungarian Kollel Shomrei HaChomos in Jerusalem, and was the president of the Burial Society.

+During Kaiser Wilhelm's visit to Jerusalem in 1898, Sonnenfeld refused to meet with the Kaiser, citing the tradition of the Vilna Gaon that descendants of Amalek were in Germany, and would thus be wrong to greet him.

+In the winter of 1913, Sonnenfeld took part in what is known as the "Journey of the Rabbis", led by Abraham Isaac Kook.
+Alongside this delegation of rabbis, he travelled to the newly established secular settlements ("moshavot") in Samaria and Galilee in an effort to strengthen religiosity and Torah Judaism.
+Whilst Sonnenfeld and Kook had a level of mutual respect for each other, there remained strong disagreements between the two rabbis on numerous issues, especially Zionism.
+This heated disagreement even led to Sonnenfeld banning Kook's well known philosophical books, "Orot".